hyperledger-labs/splice-wallet-kernel/docs/wallet-integration-guide/src/exchange-integration/workflows.rst

 Example flow: deposit offer and acceptance
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The flow uses essentially the same initial three steps as
+The flow uses essentially the same initial four steps as
 the :ref:`one-step-deposit-workflow` above.
 We list them in full for completeness.